yogesh312/booksearch/README.md

 WAY2:
-as the task needed me to do, i called the API asyncronously, which kept it upder 800ms average time, here i am getting book by isbn id and storing it and rectifying it by using inbuilt nodeJS modules, then sending it back on response with messege and status code
+as the task needed me to do, i called the API asyncronously, which kept it upder 800ms average time, here i am getting book by isbn id and storing it and rectifying it by using inbuilt nodeJS modules, then sending it back on response with messege and status codeznnzmzm